KAI T-50 Golden Eagle: Republic of Korea

 In 2011, the first squadron with the TA-50, the T-50's light attack variant, became operational with the ROKAF.
 The ROKAF's Black Eagles aerobatic team operates the T-50B version.
 In 2014, the FA-50 was officially deployed by the ROKAF with President Park Geun-hye officially leading a ceremony during which a flight demonstration was held showing its capabilities.
 20 FA-50s was assigned its own Air Force wing.
 60 FA-50s were ordered by ROKAF.
-On 9 October 2014, an FA-50 successfully test fired an AGM-65 Maverick at a stationary target, a retired ship.
+On October 9, 2014, an FA-50 successfully test fired an AGM-65 Maverick at a stationary target, a retired ship.

 Indonesia

 Indonesia had been considering the T-50, along with four other aircraft to replace its BAE Systems Hawk Mk 53 trainer and OV-10 Bronco attack aircraft.
 In August 2010, Indonesia announced that T-50, Yak-130 and L-159 were the remaining candidates for its requirement for 16 advanced jet trainers.

-In May 2011, Indonesia signed a contract to order 16 T-50 trainer aircraft for US$400 million.
-The aircraft is to feature weapons pylons and gun modules, enabling light attack capabilities.
-The Golden Eagles are to replace the Hawk Mk 53 in Indonesian Air Force service.
-Indonesia's version has been designated T-50i.
-Deliveries began in September 2013.
-The last pair of T-50i aircraft were delivered in January 2014.
+In May 2011, Indonesia signed a US$400 million contract for 16 T-50s, designated T-50i.
+They feature weapons pylons and gun modules, enabling light attack capabilities.
+Deliveries began in September 2013; the last aircraft were delivered in January 2014.

-In July 2021, KAI has confirmed that it has been awarded a contract to supply another batch of T-50s to the Indonesia.
-The contract is said to be worth US$240 million and includes 6 T-50s along with support and logistics package for aircraft operations.
+In July 2021, KAI confirmed that it has been awarded a US$240 million contract to supply another batch of six T-50s along with a support and logistics package.

 Iraq

-Iraq was negotiating the acquisition of T-50 trainer jets, having first publicly expressed official interest during the Korea–Iraq summit in Seoul on 24 February 2009.
+Iraq first publicly expressed official interest in the T-50 trainers during the Korea–Iraq summit in Seoul on February 24, 2009.
 In April 2010, Iraq reopened the jet lead-in fighter-trainer competition for 24 aircraft, in which TA-50 competed.
-In December 2013, it was announced that Iraq signed a contract for 24 aircraft of the FA-50 variant designated T-50IQ, plus additional equipment and pilot training over the next 20 years.
-Deliveries were to begin in April 2016, with all aircraft to be delivered over the next 12 months.
-The first batch of aircraft was delivered in March 2017 with the second batch arriving in May 2018.
-However, the aircraft were not flown until June 2022, following the negotiation of a maintenance, logistics and training contract with KAI in November 2021.
+In December 2013, Iraq signed a contract for 24 T-50IQ aircraft, a FA-50 variant, plus additional equipment and pilot training over the next 20 years.
+The first batch of aircraft was delivered in March 2017 while the second batch arrived in May 2018.
+However, none were flown until June 2022, following the negotiation of a maintenance, logistics and training contract with KAI in November 2021.